 Cryptosporidia are obligate, intracellular coccidian protozoa that replicate in small-bowel epithelial cells of a vertebrate host.

-After Cryptosporidium oocysts are ingested, they excyst in the GI tract and release sporozoites, which parasitize GI epithelial cells.
+After Cryptosporidium oocysts are ingested, they excyst in the gastrointestinal tract and release sporozoites, which parasitize gastrointestinal epithelial cells.
 In these cells, the sporozoites transform into trophozoites, replicate, and produce oocysts.